Governance continues to be crucial to any company’s future development. The Board recognises that good governance:

-The Board currently comprises five Directors, being the Non-Executive Chairman, two Executive Directors (the Chief Executive Officer and the Chief Financial Officer) and two Non-Executive Directors.
+The Board currently comprises five Directors, being the Non-Executive Chairman, one Executive Director (the Chief Executive Officer) and three Non-Executive Directors.
 The Board will keep under review its current balance of composition, which provides a sufficiently wide range of skills and experience to enable it to pursue its strategic goals and to address anticipated issues in the foreseeable future.
 All Directors are encouraged to use their independent judgement and to challenge all matters, whether strategic or operational.

 For the annual report for the year to March 2020, the Group will include reference to the Group’s application of the QCA Code and the attendance record of all directors at meetings of the Board and its sub-committees will be disclosed.

 The Board is supported by the Executive Team who have responsibility for day-to-day oversight of the Group’s activities and ensuring that operations remain in-line with strategic objectives and the Board’s long-term vision.

 Board packs will be developed from the Company’s current ‘management pack’ produced for the monthly review meetings, comprising CEO and CFO reports, consolidated management accounts, technology/development updates, a risk management report, and other specific associated items required for discussion.